-Pneumonia can be life-threatening to dogs.
-It usually affects young puppies and older dogs.
-Pneumonia in dogs can be brought on by bacteria, virus, fungus and other parasites.
+Canine pneumonia usually affects young puppies and older dogs.
+It can be brought on by bacteria, virus, fungus and other parasites, and can be life-threatening to dogs.
 Learn more about the symptoms and causes of dog pneumonia, and how natural remedies such as herbs can help manage pneumonia in dogs.

 Pneumonia is a general term that many people use to refer to the inflammation of the lungs.
 It is different from bronchitis, which is inflammation of the bronchi (which are the air passages sending air to and within the lungs).
 However, bronchitis and pneumonia quite often occur together to create what is called "bronchopneumonia".